What is an Audiologist?

 What Do Audiologists Do On a Daily Basis?

-When polled, Audiologists say the following skills are most frequently used in their jobs:
+Audiologists state the following job skills are important in their day-to-day work.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.